 • And avoid unpleasant surprises during billing cycles.

 However, relying solely on tools won’t solve all monitoring challenges.
-Implementing the above-mentioned AWS monitoring best practices and using the right tools is essential for building a solid foundation.
+Implementing the AWS monitoring best practices outlined above and using the right tools are essential to building a solid foundation.

 Adopt Middleware for all your AWS monitoring needs.